alejosilvalau/fund-me-blockchain-app/README.md

 FreeCodeCamp - Begginers to Advance

-Using mainly solidity and python (solcx, pytest, brownie, web3.py)
+Using solidity and python (solcx, pytest, brownie, web3.py)